 Center for Single Ventricle Care

-The single ventricle team includes representatives from pediatric cardiology, pediatric cardiac surgery, neurodevelopment, neonatology, gastroenterology, general pediatrics, pulmonology, nursing, speech and swallowing therapy, social work, and nutrition and child life.
+At Columbia your baby will be cared for by a team of specialists and care providers who work closely together so that your child can receive all the care he or she needs in one place.
+The single ventricle team includes experts in pediatric cardiology, maternal fetal medicine, pediatric cardiac surgery, neurodevelopment, neonatology, gastroenterology, general pediatrics, pulmonology, nursing, speech and swallowing therapy, social work, nutrition, and child life.

-The single ventricle team’s involvement starts at the Carmen and John Thain Center for Prenatal Pediatrics to the nationally designated Level III C NICU after birth and continues through childhood.
-We eventually help patients transition to the Schneeweiss Adult Congenital Heart Center, which is one of the oldest centers in the country for the treatment of adult congenital heart disease.
+Congenital heart defects require lifetime monitoring and your child will return for visits to our program throughout childhood.
+Eventually, we help our patients transition to the Schneeweiss Adult Congenital Heart Center, one of the oldest centers in the country for the care and treatment of congenital heart disease in adults.